Amidst growth, Westfield Washington Schools asking for money to renovate buildings

 In addition to infrastructure, the referendum would allow the school district to expand it's curriculum.

-"That would be in the areas of STEM... and also really be able to look at a comprehensive fine and performing arts program in our school district," Grate said. "(We are) also looking at vocational programming and further developing our college and career pathways for our students.”
+"That would be in the areas of STEM...and also really be able to look at a comprehensive fine and performing arts program in our school district," Grate said. "(We are) also looking at vocational programming and further developing our college and career pathways for our students.”

-There are public meetings on the referendum planned for April 24 and April 27 for residents to ask questions about the project, Grate said.
+There are public meetings on the referendum planned for April 24 and April 27 for residents to ask questions about the project.

 If the referendum does not pass, Grate explained the district would likely have to go to taxpayers with a new plan in November.